 The Village holds an annual Fete, the “Bees Bash”, supported by the Parish Council

 and the Village School

-playing field by the railway line.
-There are also multiple stalls, refreshments, including a beer tent.
-This takes place in June.
+playing field or the Adams Recreation Ground.
+There are usually stalls and refreshments, including a beer tent.

-An annual competition to build an artistic representation of the current subject from sand and beach items.
+An annual competition to build an artistic representation on a specified theme from sand and beach flotsam.